Iran starts building new nuclear reactor at Bushehr | DW | 10.11.2019

-Iran began pouring concrete for a new reactor at the Bushehr power plant, despite tensions around their nuclear program.
+Iran began pouring concrete for a new reactor at the Bushehr power plant, despite tensions over its nuclear program.
 "It was not us who started breaking commitments," said the state's top nuclear energy official.

-Workers began construction on Sunday for a new nuclear reactor at Iran's Bushehr power plant, which plays a key role in Iran's dispute with the US on enriching uranium.
+Workers began construction of a new nuclear reactor on Sunday at Iran's Bushehr power plant, which plays a key role in Iran's dispute with the US on enriching uranium.

 "Nuclear power provides reliable electricity... and each power plant saves us 11 million barrels of oil or $660 million (€599 million) per year," Ali Akbar Salehi, head of the Atomic Energy Organization of Iran, said in a televised ceremony.